CaitlinSchaef/CaitlinSchaef.github.io/index.md

 ## Feel free to connect with me on [LinkedIn](https://www.linkedin.com/in/caitlin-schaeffer-125668153) !
 ## Let's connect: [Contact me here](https://caitlinschaef.github.io/contact.html)!

+## Week of April 8, 2024 - Sprint 2
+### What did you learn about that helped you understand the development process?
+#### I think learning about APIs was just another level of abstraction to learn.
+Not only are we learning how to code, but we are learning *how* the things we will develop work and how they fit into the overall flow of the web.

+### What does it mean to develop good code?
+#### I think good code has two really big indicators: is it human-readable and is it flexible?
+If code can be easily understood by other developers, it is easier to work with.
+If it is flexible, it is easy to add to or take away from, and would in theory develop more easily.

+### What does it mean to be a good developer?
+#### I think good developers are agile, curious, and humble.

+### What is one thing that programmers hate doing?
+#### I'm not sure yet!
+I will come back to this question near the end of the program.

 ## Week of April 1, 2024 - Sprint 1
 ### What is the number one thing that held you back this week?
 Why?
 #### I think that the only thing holding me back right now is my limited scope of knowledge.
 I started coding 5 weeks ago, at the beginning of March 2024.
 Being in the 5th week of the program encompasses the full range of my knowledge.